itsalimanuel/renux/README.md

 ## Contribution

-If you want to contribute to the development of Renix UI Component Library, please feel free to contact us!
+If you want to contribute to the development of Renux UI Component Library, please feel free to contact me @itsalimanuel